gergoerdi/clash-spaceinvaders/README.md

 ```
 TARGET = papilio-pro-arcade
-CLASH = stack exec --
 ISE = ~/prog/docker/xilinx-14.7-ubuntu-12.04/run
 VIVADO = ~/prog/docker/xilinx-2019.1-ubuntu-18.04/run
+QUARTUS = ~/prog/quartus/wrapper.sh --
 ```

-The `CLASH`, `ISE` and `VIVADO` fields are to optionally wrap invocations of the Clash compiler and the Xilinx ISE / Vivado toolchain in case you want to run them via Stack, Docker, Nix, etc.
+The `ISE`, `VIVADO`, and `QUARTUS` fields are to optionally wrap invocations of the Xilinx ISE / Vivado and Intel Quartus toolchains in case you want to run them via Docker, Nix, shell scripts that set some environment variables, etc.

 Then you can build for the Papilio Pro by running the included `mk` script.